 Key Takeaways

-- 5. Leverage a high DSCR to negotiate lower rates and more flexible loan terms.
+- Negotiate Terms: Use a high DSCR to land lower rates and flexible terms.

 Conclusion